Changing an account in the case of a life event

 Tips on how to send your documents by email

-Here are some tips for taking clear and high-quality photos of documents using your phone.
+Here are some tips for taking clear and high-quality photos of documents using your phone to then send to us as attachments.

 Lighting